 Definition: The power which is actually consumed or utilized in an AC Circuit is called True power or Active Power or real power.
 It is measured in kilo watt (kW) or MW.
+It is the actual outcomes of the electrical system which runs the electric circuits or load.

 Definition: The power which flows back and froth that mean it moves in both the direction in the circuit or react upon itself, is called Reactive Power.The reactive power is measured in kilo volt ampere reactive (kVAR) or MVAR.